skhabiri/skhabiri.github.io/_posts/2020-09-16-A_Full_Stack_Machine_Learning_Web_App_For_Twitter_Using_Flask_Framework.md

 ### Connecting Frontend to Backend in Flask
 There are three ways to interact between python file (back-end) and html file (front-end).

 * Using `flask.request.values` to access user entries through the html post method argument “name”.
-With this method we retrieve informations such as user1, user2, user3, user4, tweet_text, user_name.
+With this method we retrieve informations such as user1, user2, user3, user4, tweet_text, user_name.777
 ```
 <div>
 <form action="/compare" method="post">